 Texas, Ready or Not.

-National and man-made disasters can happen anywhere at anytime.
+Natural and man-made disasters can happen anywhere at anytime.
 This is inevitable and it is unfortunately a daily reality in Texas.
 However, we can be ready for it.
+The deep freeze only scratched the surface.
+There are many natural disasters that could happen in Texas.
 We all wonder what we would do in an emergency crisis and depending on where you are from, the type of national disasters can vary from state to state.
-For instance, Florida is prone to hurricanes.
-California is prone to earthquakes.

-But with a state as large as Texas - what could we expect there?
+But with a state as large as Texas - what could we expect next time?
+Are we ready?

 Texas, known as one of the infamous Tornado Alley states, is prone to tornados more so than any other state in America.
 Statistics show an average of 130 tornados hit Texas every year.